postlund/pyatv/docs/finding_devices.rst

 particular Zeroconf/Bonjour service on the network.
 It announces various kinds if services, but the one pyatv is looking for ``_appletv-v2._tcp.local.``.
-It is announced if home sharing is enabled and contains, amongst other things, the HSGID required when connecting to the device.
+It is announced if home sharing is enabled and contains, amongst other things, the HSGID (corresponding to the "login id") required when connecting to the device.

 A typical entry as found by the python-zeroconf library might look like this (some of the data replaced):